Optimizing the crediting process for Blizzard game credits

 Collaboration Patterns

-1. 2 head admin working with a team of game admins.
+1. 2 head admin working with a large admin team.

 3. Lots of Slack messages, emails and Zoom meetings throughout.